Skip to main content

 6. Recommendation Letters

 Stanford considers letters of recommendation a “very important” factor in making admissions decisions, and requires three of them—one from a high school counselor and two from teachers.
-Stanford suggests that you seek recommendations from teachers who taught you in 11th or 12th grade in a core academic field like English, math, science, foreign language, or history/social studies, but applicants may submit a letter recommendation from a 10th grade teacher if the coursework was advanced, such as AP or IB.
+Stanford suggests that you seek recommendations from teachers who taught you in 11th or 12th grade in a core academic field like English, math, science, world language, or history/social studies; however, applicants may submit a letter of recommendation from a 10th-grade teacher if the coursework was advanced, such as AP or IB.

 Stanford also allows applicants to submit one optional letter of recommendation.
 This option is best used if there is a person who knows the applicant well and can offer valuable insights that their high school counselor or teachers might not shine a light on.

 Requesting a letter of recommendation from a teacher is a big ask—they’re busy and don’t get paid to write recommendations.
-Make it easy for them by giving them plenty of time, by providing them with as much relevant information as possible, and by following the other nine rules of requesting letters of recommendations from teachers.
+Make it easy for them by giving them plenty of time, providing them with as much relevant information as possible, and following the other nine rules of requesting letters of recommendation from teachers.

 How to Apply to Stanford University